-We have audited the accompanying consolidated balance sheets of Optibase Ltd. and its subsidiaries (the "Company") as of December 31, 2017 and 2016, the related consolidated statements of operations, comprehensive income, change in shareholders' equity and cash flows for each of the three years in the period ended December 31, 2017, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2017 and 2016, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2017, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheets of Optibase Ltd. and its subsidiaries (the "Company") as of December 31, 2018 and 2017, the related consolidated statements of operations, comprehensive income (loss), change in shareholders' equity and cash flows for each of the three years in the period ended December 31, 2018, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2018 and 2017, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2018, in conformity with U.S. generally accepted accounting principles.

-We did not audit the financial statements of 300 RIVER HOLDINGS LLC, an associate accounted for using the equity method, amounted to approximately \$ 10,287 thousand as of December 31, 2017, and the Company's share in its net loss amounted to approximately \$ 1,797 thousand for the year ended December 31, 2017.
+We did not audit the financial statements of 300 RIVER HOLDINGS LLC, an associate accounted for using the equity method, amounted to approximately \$ 6,953 thousand as of December 31, 2018, and the Company's share in its net loss amounted to approximately \$ 5,254 thousand for the year ended December 31, 2018.
 Those statements were audited by other auditors, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for 300 RIVER HOLDINGS LLC, is based solely on the report of the other auditor.